openstack-archive/fuel-plugin-lma-collector/README.md

 Exploring the data
 ------------------

-Refer to the [ElasticSearch/Kibana plugin](https://github.com/stackforge/fuel-plugin-elasticsearch-kibana) for
+Refer to the [Elasticsearch/Kibana plugin](https://github.com/stackforge/fuel-plugin-elasticsearch-kibana) for
 exploring and visualizing the collected data.

 Troubleshooting
 ---------------

-If you see no data in the ElasticSearch server, check the following:
+If you see no data in the Elasticsearch server, check the following:

 1. The LMA collector service is running